kaon1/kaonbytes/content/post/python-iperf-datadog/index.md

 image = "python-iperf-datadog-mini.png"
 +++

-**The best way for a Network Engineer to grasp automation** is to begin by coding a simple real problem that they encounter.
+**The best way for a Network Engineer to grasp automation** is to begin by coding a simple problem that they encounter.
 We often use [IPERF](https://iperf.fr/) to measure the bandwidth performance of a network path.
 With a few lines of [python code](https://iperf3-python.readthedocs.io/en/latest/), we can automate this task and graph the data via [DataDog](https://www.datadoghq.com/) for historical reference.